Ibotta/sopstool/README.md

 ## Installation

-The most direct install uses a shell script hosted in this repo.
+The most direct install uses a shell script hosted in this repository.
 This script will install the latest sops (if the command does not exist) and sopstool to `./bin` by default.

 ```sh
 curl https://raw.githubusercontent.com/Ibotta/sopstool/master/install.sh | bash